 The construction of a modern pulp-and-paper mills requires an initial capital investments of up to $2 billion, roughly the same of a smaller sized nuclear power plant.
 Because machinery is designed to process certain types of fiber, it is difficult to shift the production practices toward alternative fibers.
 A number of other agricultural fibers and their byproducts could be used for making paper.
 These include the unused byproducts of wheat, barley, oat, rye, rice, sugarcane, red fescue, rye, bamboo, cotton, flax, hemp, hesperaloe, and kenaf.
 In the past, some of these fibers were commonly used for paper making, and still are used in other parts of the world today.

-Research carried out by U.S.D.A. and the University of Arizona has identified kenaf and hesperaloe as particular candidates due to their lower energy costs, fast growth, and non-reliance on pesticides.
+The U.S.D.A and the University of Arizona has identified kenaf and hesperaloe as particular candidates due to their lower energy costs, fast growth, and non-reliance on pesticides.
 Other researchers have focused on the advantages of using the by-products of harvesting that are often burned.
 This use would have two important advantages.
 First, the availability of alternative fibers could reduce the pressure to harvest trees for paper making.
 Second, alternative fibers may be grown or collected after harvesting food crops, thereby helping to decentralize the paper industry which has historically existed in forest areas.